vapoursynth/vapoursynth/doc/pythonreference.rst

    Once the method :meth:`on_policy_registered` has been called, the policy is responsible for creating and managing environments.

    Special considerations have been made to ensure the functions of class cannot be abused.
-You cannot retrieve the current running policy youself.
+You cannot retrieve the current running policy yourself.
    The additional API exposed by "on_policy_registered" is only valid if the policy has been registered.
    Once the policy is unregistered, all calls to the additional API will fail with a RuntimeError.